-I discovered from David's birth registration that he was born at 11.30 p.m. on Friday 9 January 1863 in Back Street (now Somerville Street), Burntisland.
+David's birth registration tells us that he was born at 11.30 p.m. on Friday 9 January 1863 in Back Street (now Somerville Street), Burntisland.
 The birth was registered by the proud father, also David Danskin.

 Unfortunately many of the houses (including the Danskins') weren't numbered in those days.
 It therefore took a lot of research to identify the precise location of the building where David Danskin was born.
-I am grateful to my Burntisland Heritage Trust colleagues, John Burnett and Ian Archibald, for their contributions to this research - which involved the examination of old property registers, censuses, valuation rolls and maps.
+The Heritage Trust's Iain Sommerville, John Burnett and Ian Archibald had to delve into old property registers, censuses, valuation rolls and maps.

 We discovered that David Danskin senior was a tenant of the Laird family, fishcurers and coopers in Back Street.
 The old tenement building where David junior was born has long since gone, but it was located on the north side of what is now Somerville Street, on the site currently occupied by the Fife Council car park and part of the Council flats to the west of the car park.